anteater/anteater/docs/travis_ci.rst

 Travis Integration
 ------------------

-All that is required now is to make the following entries to your yaml file
+All that is required now is to make the following entries to your yaml file::.

     language: python

     python:
       - "2.7"
-      - "pypy"

     install:
       - pip install anteater